rapid7/insightconnect-plugins/plugins/okta/help.md

 # Description

-[Okta](https://www.okta.com/) is a SSO and account lifecycle management provider that allows companies to integrate their central user account system with a wide variety of other applications and services.
+[Okta](https://www.okta.com/) is a SSO and account lifecycle management provider that allows companies to integrate their central user account system with a wide variety of other applications and services

 # Key Features